joaen/node-editor-framework/README.md

         self.id = uuid.uuid4() # The node need an unique id for save/load functionality to work
         self.node_color = (255, 255, 255) # Color of the node displayed in the UI.
         self.io_ports: = {} # The ports of the node.
-        self.connections = [] # All connected nodes will be added here, to determine evaluation order of the nodes.
+        self.connections = [] # Used in runtime to determine evaluation order of the connected nodes.

         # Declare io ports by adding a dict with name keys and instances of LogicPort as values.
         self.io_ports = {"Input" : LogicPort(is_input=True), "Output" : LogicPort(is_input=False)}